aimokay/Revi/README.md

 Download code and start in your computer or hosting!

-You will also need the bot token to be inserted on the last line (bot.run("HERE TOKEN!"))
+You will also need the bot token to be inserted on the last line in bot_main.py file (bot.run("HERE TOKEN!"))